 Several more complex geometries are shown here with generated surface grids.
-Shown in Figure 11 is the engine grid generated for the "dirty" geometry shown in Figure 2.
-This grid has about 125,000 cells, and was generated in about 1 hour.
-With a traditional grid generator, it takes two to three man-months to repair the geometry and generate a computational mesh for this geometry.
-A speed-up factor of more than three orders was achieved in this case.
+Shown in Plate 4 is the engine grid generated for the 'dirty' geometry shown in Plate 1.
+This grid has about 125 000 cells, and was generated in about 40 min on a Pentium III 450 MHz PC running the Linux operating system.
+With a traditional grid generator, it took 2-3 man-months to repair the geometry and generate a computational mesh for this geometry.
+A speed-up factor of more than three orders of magnitude was achieved in this case.

-Figures 12 displays a more complex engine geometry, and the generated computational grid.
-Figure 13 shown the geometry and grid for a passenger cabin with six dummies.
-Note that all the geometries are not water-tight, and the I2B viscous Cartesian grid method had no difficulty in handling them without any "cleaning" or "repairing".
+Plate 5 displays a more complex engine geometry, and the generated computational grid.
+Plate 6 shows the viscous Cartesian grid for a passenger cabin with six dummies.
+Both grids were generated within 4 h.
+Note that all the geometries are not 'water-tight', and the I2B viscous Cartesian grid method had no difficulty in handling them without any 'cleaning' or 'repairing'.